jonhanwinter23/MenuOOP-test/README.md

    ```
 By using exception handling, the program can catch and handle these exceptions appropriately, displaying error messages or taking alternative actions when necessary.
 ## Static Method
-GitHub Copilot: Static methods in this program are used to perform specific tasks that are not dependent on the state of an object.
+Static methods in this program are used to perform specific tasks that are not dependent on the state of an object.
 They can be called directly on the class itself without creating an instance of the class.
 In this program, the static methods `registerUser` and `authenticateCredentials` are used to register a user and authenticate user credentials, respectively.
 They are called within the `main` method to perform these tasks.